histoire-dev/histoire/docs/guide/hierarchy.md

 ## Sorting

-By default, files and stories are ordered by ascending order.
+By default, files and stories are sorted by ascending order.
 But you might want to sort things differently, for example display some stories at the beginning.
 You can do so by providing a sorting function in your configuration file.

 ```ts{5}
 // histoire.config.ts